thebigbad/challenges/hyperpublic/README.md

     Amazingly, they've all accomplished these totals in the minimum number of tasks possible in order to reach each amount.
 For example, if their total was 6 points they would have accomplished this in just 2 tasks (2 "Add Thing" tasks), as opposed to accomplishing it by 3 "Add Place" tasks.
 Your job is to compute how many total tasks each user has completed.
 After you've done so, find the answer to Problem 2 using the following formula:

     Problem 2 Answer = Doug's total tasks * Jordan's total tasks * Eric's total tasks * Jonathan's total tasks

+    Congratulations.
+You are web-scale!

+    You've successfully completed the Hyperpublic Programming Challenge.
+Awesome!

+    Here's your completion token: XXXXXXXX Email it to us!

+    Email your completion token to challenge@hyperpublic.com, along with any code you've written to help solve the challenge, and you'll be entered in the prize raffle to take place on Monday, February 28.

+    Hyperpublic is working on big problems around local data capture, search, indexing, and classification, and we're always looking for great hackers to bounce ideas off of.
+If you're interested in free office space and/or hearing more about Hyperpublic, let us know in your email.